This page last updated: 15 January 2007

 1894-1895

-No postmark recorded but there is an auxiliary mark for the Oahu Railway depot at this place.
+No postmark is recorded but an auxiliary mark for the Oahu Railway depot is recorded for this place, suggesting the Ewa post office sent its mail to Honolulu for processing.

 Peninsula, Ewa District